 What is Speech-Language Therapy?

-Through therapeutic play, speech-language pathologists (SLPs) help children become effective at communicating a range of wants, needs, thoughts, and ideas to those around them.
-Children are supported from the earliest stages of imitation and babbling, to using and understanding single words, to incorporating increasingly complex language through problem-solving and verbal reasoning in peer interactions.
+Through play-based, child-led learning, speech-language pathologists (SLPs) help children communicate a range of wants, needs, thoughts, and ideas to those around them.
+Children are supported from the earliest stages of imitation and gesture to the development of increasingly complex language through problem-solving and verbal reasoning in peer interactions.

 Speech-language sessions may address: